steinwaywhw/streetphotographycontests/.github/ISSUE_TEMPLATE/add-update-competition.md

 * What about limits on cameras used for taking the image?
 * What's the prize?

-For such informations, please include a reference to the official rules below:
+For such information, please include a reference to the official rules below:

 Official Rules for Tags:

-Example:
+## Example

 ```js
   {